 Clara performs regularly with Paul Hunton’s Dust City Opera, an Indie Folk Rock band that released its debut album, Heaven, in March of 2019.
 Hunton’s songwriting often includes dark and bold subject with whimsical and light-hearted melodies and unique orchestration.
 The band, formed in early 2018, features many of Albuquerque’s most highly sought-after musicians and has quickly gained attention throughout the state.

-A recent graduate of the University of New Mexico (Master of Music in Clarinet Performance and Musicology), Clara has researched mid-century American klezmer music for master’s thesis entitled “Mixing in Too Much Jewish: American Klezmorim in New York City from 1950-1970.”
-She was the guest lecturer at KlezmerQuerque 2017 and has presented at conferences for the Society for Ethnomusicology (Spring 2017) and Yiddish Summer Weimar (Summer 2016).
-Since the Summer of 2014, she has done archival work for the Center for Traditional Music and Dance in New York City, primarily digitizing and cataloging the field recordings of a leading figure in the klezmer revitalization and 2015 National Heritage Fellow, Michael Alpert.
-In 2012, Clara received her Bachelor of Arts degree from Luther College in Decorah, IA.
+Clara’s musicology research focuses on mid-twentieth century klezmer music in New York City.
+She has presented her work at Yiddish New York 2019, KlezmerQuerque 2017, College of Charleston (Spring 2017), and Eastern New Mexico University (Spring 2018), and has presented at conferences for the International Clarinet Association (Summer 2018), Society for Ethnomusicology (Spring 2017) and Yiddish Summer Weimar (Summer 2016).
+Since the Summer of 2014, she has done archival work for the Center for Traditional Music and Dance in New York City, primarily digitizing and cataloging the field recordings of 2015 National Heritage Fellow Michael Alpert, a leading figure in the klezmer revitalization.